Save big (up to $1,875) on small business tools with our free membership, business.com+

 Certified service animals

 Certified service animals are not pets.
 Instead, they’re a necessary tool to help some individuals overcome specific challenges.
-They are considered a “reasonable accommodation” under Title 1 of the Americans with Disabilities Act (ADA).
-As such, they are nearly always allowed in the workplace by law.
-Service animals are typically dogs with special training that enables them to assist their owners.
+They are considered a “reasonable accommodation” under Title I of the Americans with Disabilities Act (ADA).
+As such, they are almost always allowed in the workplace by law.
+Under the ADA, service animals are limited to dogs (and in rare cases, miniature horses) that are individually trained to do work or perform tasks for people with disabilities.

 If a disabled employee with a service animal asks their employer to allow the service animal to be present at the workplace, the employer must take the request seriously.
-They can ask the employee for more information about their disability and how the service dog will help the employee perform their job duties.
+An employer may ask the employee for more information about their disability and how the service dog will help the employee perform their job duties.

 Employers are expected to accommodate service dogs under the following conditions: